alangdm/block-link/README.md

 This component works as-is on all evergreen browsers (Chrome, Safari, Edge, Firefox). 💪

-This component doesn't support any IE variation, however, due to it's nature, it's possible that it will degradate gracefully on IE so that the markup and styles display properly just without the block link behavior. (⚠️ Warning ⚠️ this hasn't been tested yet)
+This component doesn't support any IE variation, however, due to it's nature, it's possible that it will degrade gracefully on IE so that the markup and styles display properly just without the block link behavior. (⚠️ Warning ⚠️ this hasn't been tested yet)

 ## Great Articles on This Topic